 Conquering new territories

 As a young neurosurgical resident, I was very eager to get inside the operating room and, well, ‘become a neurosurgeon’.
 After all, operating on the brain is the fun part of neurosurgery.
 This myth was cruelly shattered, when for the first couple of years, we toiled and slaved in the wards, and emergency, and intensive care learning how to take detailed histories, examined patients, presented cases to staff and senior residents, learned how to interpret CT scans and MRIs, intubated and ventilated patients, typed discharge summaries; essentially do ward work – not at all what I had hoped for.
 Only after those years moved past at an agonizing slow pace were surgical responsibilities heaped upon us.
 Now we entered the holy grail of neurosurgery – the operating room.
 Overjoyed that those slavish years were over, we got another rude shock when we realized that we were still the junior most in the operating room and had the menial job of holding a retractor or passing instruments to the operating surgeon.
 Some of us even learnt to sleep while standing and holding on to instruments.
 Not me though.
 Finally when we got our hands on the brain we were halfway through residency.
 We were tasked with learning very basic surgeries like those for head injuries and gliomas (brain tumor).
 Only when we had mastered them did we move on to more complex ones like skull base surgery, complex spine surgery and vascular neurosurgery.
 We moved from skill to skill in a step-wise manner, mastering each as we went along, seeking the best technique, and then refining it, learning, making mistakes, learning from mistakes, stumbling, falling, GET UP AMITABH, always moving towards more complex and daunting surgeries.
 This dogged determination towards perfection was demonstrated by Julius Caesar.
 While training his legionaries, he ensured that every single one of them mastered the technique he set out to train them in.
 He believed that the strength of a chain lies in its weakest link.
 He trained his men so that the weakest legionary (weakest link in the chain) was stronger than the strongest of foes.
 From one simple technique to complex ones and then more complex ones did he train them, till they could do it in their sleep.
-No wonder the Gauls, the Germanic tribes, the Celts and the Brits, each more ferocious than the ones before them fell under the onslaught of the well orchestrated Roman legions.
+No wonder the Gauls, the Germanic tribes, and the Brits, each more ferocious than the ones before them fell under the onslaught of the well orchestrated Roman legions.

 My verdict: Yay for Julius!